Dolomite Point Redevelopment Project

 DOC is leading the project on behalf of key partners including Te Rūnanga o Ngāti Waewae and the Ministry of Business, Innovation and Employment.
 Other key stakeholders include the Punakaiki community, Waka Kotahi, Buller District Council, and Development West Coast.

 A concept plan for the redevelopment of Dolomite Point was finalised in October 2018.
-It is being funded with $25.6 million from the Provincial Growth Fund and $2.15 million from DOC.
+First phase funding was from the Provincial Growth Fund $25.6 million and DOC, $2.15 million.

 Partnership between the Crown and iwi is at the heart of the Project.